Ropelength Criticality: Abstract

 \section{Abstract}

-The \emph{ropelength problem} asks for the minimum-length configuration of a knotted tube embedded with fixed diameter.
+The \emph{ropelength problem} asks for the minimum-length configuration of a knotted diameter-one tube embedded in Euclidean three-space.
 The core curve of such a tube is called a tight knot, and its length is a knot invariant measuring complexity.
 In terms of the core curve, the thickness constraint has two parts: an upper bound on curvature and a self-contact condition.

 We give a set of necessary and sufficient conditions for criticality with respect to this constraint, based on a version of the Kuhn--Tucker theorem that we established in previous work.
 The key technical difficulty is to compute the derivative of thickness under a smooth perturbation.
+This is accomplished by writing thickness as the minimum of a $C^1$--compact family of smooth functions in order to apply a theorem of Clarke.
+We give a number of applications, including a classification of the ``supercoiled helices'' formed by critical curves with no self-contacts (constrained by curvature alone) and an explicit but surprisingly complicated description of the ``clasp'' junctions formed when one rope is pulled tight over another.

+\begin{asciiabstract} The ropelength problem asks for the minimum-length configuration of a knotted diameter-one tube embedded in Euclidean three-space.
+The core curve of such a tube is called a tight knot, and its length is a knot invariant measuring complexity.
+In terms of the core curve, the thickness constraint has two parts: an upper bound on curvature and a self-contact condition.

-This is accomplished by writing thickness as the minimum of a $C^1$-compact family of smooth functions in order to apply a theorem of Clarke.
-We give a number of applications, including a classification of critical curves with no self-contacts (constrained by curvature alone), a characterization of helical segments in tight links, and an explicit but surprisingly complicated description of tight clasps. \keywords{ropelength, ideal knot, tight knot, constrained minimization, Kuhn--Tucker theorem, simple clasp, Clarke gradient}
+We give a set of necessary and sufficient conditions for criticality with respect to this constraint, based on a version of the Kuhn-Tucker theorem that we established in previous work.
+The key technical difficulty is to compute the derivative of thickness under a smooth perturbation.
+This is accomplished by writing thickness as the minimum of a C^1-compact family of smooth functions in order to apply a theorem of Clarke.
+We give a number of applications, including a classification of the "supercoiled helices" formed by critical curves with no self-contacts (constrained by curvature alone) and an explicit but surprisingly complicated description of the "clasp" junctions formed when one rope is pulled tight over another. \end{asciiabstract}

 \begin{flushright} \emph{Unlike the classical machine that is composed of well-defined parts\\ that interact according to well-understood rules (gears and cogs),\\ the sliding interaction of two ropes under tension is extraordinary and interactive,\\ with tension, topology, and the system providing the form which finally results.\\}